Enable SSO with OneLogin as the Identity Provider

 You'll find a new left side navigation menu after saving.
 Click

 Audience URI from Help Scout in to the

 Post-back URL from step 2 in to both the

 ACS (Consumer) URL and

 Recipient fields.
 Paste the regular expression listed below in to the

 - Click Save to store the app settings.

-- Head over to the Parameters tab and select Add parameter.
-Type in email as the name in the popup and check Include in SAML assertion.
-Once saved, the new parameter will have no value, so you'll need to click on - No default - in the value column, and within the next popup, select Email as the value from the dropdown.
+- Type in email as the name in the popup and check Include in SAML assertion, and click Save to go to the next screen.
+Click on - No default - in the value column on the next screen and select Email as the value from the dropdown.
+Click Save.

-Single Sign-On will now be enabled for your account.
+Single Sign-On using OneLogin is all set!
 Users need to log in via the identify provider prior to logging in to Help Scout.